Back

 What is Information Architecture?

 At its core, Information Architecture is the practice of organizing, structuring, and labeling information in digital systems to make it accessible, usable, and meaningful.
 It’s the backbone of UX design, ensuring that users can navigate a website or app with ease and efficiency.
+Think of IA as the blueprint for a digital product—laying out how information is grouped, how navigation systems are structured, and how content is labeled to align with user needs.

 Imagine a well-organized library.
 Books are categorized by genre, author, and subject, with a catalog that helps you locate exactly what you need.
 IA works similarly in the digital space, helping users find the right information with minimal effort.